sindla97/AB_testing/README.md

 Standard Error =0.0034341335129324238
 P_exp - P_ctrl = -0.0048737226745441675
 Marginal error = -0.006730778003449568
-confidence interval = [-0.00673, 0.00673]
+confidence interval = [-0.01160,0.00185]

-The observed difference in Net Conversion between the experiment and control groups is not statistically significant at the 5% significance level : **diff =-0.0049** is inside **confidence interval [-0.0067, 0.0067].**
+The observed difference in Net Conversion between the experiment and control groups is not statistically significant at the 5% significance level : **0** is inside **confidence interval [-0.01160,0.00185].**

 **Therefore, we fail to reject the null hypothesis and conclude that there is no evidence of a difference in Gross Conversion between the two groups.**

+ ## Summary